-"It is your granddaughter, Red Riding Hood, and I bring you a cake and a little pot of butter from my mother."
+'It is your granddaughter, Red Riding Hood, and I bring you a cake and a little pot of butter form my mother.'

-Softening his voice, the Wolf called out to her:

-"Pull out the peg and the latch will fall."
+Softening his voice, the Wolf called out to her: 'Pull out the peg and the latch will fall.'